 To find the hidden grounding lines, they examined radar images of the glaciers made by the European Space Agency’s Earth Remote Sensing satellites from 1992 to 2011.
 Glaciers flex in response to tides.
 By analyzing the flexing motions, they were able to trace the grounding lines.

 This led to a key discovery.
 In all the glaciers they studied, grounding lines were rapidly retreating away from the sea.

 Animation – Loss of West Antarctic Glaciers Appears Unstoppable

 “In this sector, we are seeing retreat rates that we don’t see anywhere else on Earth,'” Rignot says.
 Smith Glacier’s line moved the fastest, retreating 22 miles upstream.
-The other lines retreated from 6 to 19 miles.
+The other lines retreated from 6 to 19 miles (10 to 31 kilometers).

 The only natural factor that can slow or stop this process is a “pinning point” in the bedrock — a bump or projection that snags the glacier from underneath and keeps it from sliding toward the sea.
 To investigate this possibility, the researchers made a novel map of the bed beneath the glaciers using radar and other data from satellites and NASA’s airborne IceBridge mission.
 The map revealed that the glaciers had already floated off many of their small pinning points.

 In short, there seems to be no turning back.

 “At current melt rates,” concludes Rignot, “these glaciers will be ‘history’ within a few hundred years.”

 Reference: “Sustained increase in ice discharge from the Amundsen Sea Embayment, West Antarctica, from 1973 to 2013” by J. Mouginot, E. Rignot and B. Scheuchl, 12 February 2014, Geophysical Research Letters.